Dhanielgeek/Dhanielgeek/README.md

 ## About Me 😎

 I'm a front-end developer with a passion for creating beautiful and functional web applications.
-My expertise lies in HTML, CSS, Tailwind CSS, JavaScript, and TypeScript, with a deep understanding of front-end development principles and responsive design.
-I excel in building user-friendly, visually appealing web pages and have hands-on experience working on a variety of projects, from small-scale apps to larger, more complex platforms.
+My expertise lies in HTML, CSS, Tailwind CSS, JavaScript, and TypeScript, with a strong understanding of front-end development principles and responsive design.
+I love using React, Nextjs and Vue to build dynamic user interfaces and efficiently manage state, and I've worked on projects ranging from small to large-scale applications.

-I love using React and Vue to create dynamic user interfaces, efficiently manage state, and optimize performance.
-I've also delved into React Native, which has allowed me to extend my skills into mobile app development, ensuring that users have a seamless experience across all platforms.
+I also have experience with React Native, extending my skill set to mobile app development, ensuring users enjoy a seamless experience across web and mobile platforms.
+Currently, I'm learning Node.js to further expand my full-stack capabilities, as well as deepening my expertise in React Native for mobile development.

-Additionally, I have a growing interest in Web 3 and Solidity for developing decentralized applications (dApps) on the blockchain.
-Exploring the possibilities in the world of smart contracts and decentralized technologies is something that excites me, and I'm eager to expand my knowledge in this field.
+In addition to my front-end work, I have a growing interest in Web3 and Solidity for developing decentralized applications (dApps) on the blockchain.
+Exploring blockchain technology and creating smart contracts is a field I'm eager to dive deeper into.

-I’m skilled at combining HTML and CSS to create stunning layouts and have a strong focus on writing clean, maintainable, and well-documented code.
-I’m well-versed in version control systems like Git and prioritize collaboration in my work.
-I enjoy solving technical challenges and finding innovative solutions while learning from the latest industry trends and best practices.
+I'm skilled at combining HTML and CSS to create visually appealing layouts and focused on writing clean, maintainable, and well-documented code.
+I'm proficient in version control systems like Git and prioritize collaboration and teamwork in my projects.

-If you're looking for a front-end developer with expertise in React, Vue, React Native, and a passion for Web 3 technologies like Solidity, let's work together and build something amazing!
+If you're looking for a front-end developer with expertise in React, Vue, React Native, and an interest in Web3 technologies like Solidity, and Node.js, let’s collaborate and build something amazing!

 ![Dhanielgeek's GitHub stats](https://github-readme-stats.vercel.app/api?username=Dhanielgeek&show_icons=true&theme=dark)